wintoncode/Winton.Extensions.Configuration.Consul/README.md

 ## Backlog
 * Add more parsers for different file formats
-* Add support for reloading the configuration when it changes.
 * Add support for expanded configuration where the configuration is a tree of KV pairs under the root key